w3c/wai-curricula/content/designer/multimedia-and-animations.md

 * identify accessibility requirements for different types of audio or video content
 * design user interfaces that consider placement of alternatives to multimedia content, such as transcripts for audio and audio described content,
-* design user interfaces with mechanisms to switch transcripts and audio described content on or off
+* design user interfaces with that support switching transcripts and audio described content on or off
 * design user interfaces that consider accessibility implications of images and graphics with decorative purposes
 * design user interfaces with mechanisms to pause, stop, and hide any moving and auto-updating content, including animations and carousels
 * design user interfaces with mechanisms to stop or control the volume of auto-playing audio